While not particularly fond of New Year’s resolutions, I do make solid plans. So here’s what you can expect from BoomerRising during 2020.

 - How to think about adult friendships once you’ve left your work buddies behind; and,

-- How to view your retirement as a career reinvention moment and see a well-rounded 360-degree view of yourself moving forward.
+- How to view your retirement as a career and develop a well-rounded 360-degree view of yourself moving forward.

 Maintaining relevance through intentional action is paramount no matter what stage of Boomer life you currently occupy.